How PC-based Methods Err: Towards Better Reporting of Assumption Violations and Small Sample Errors: Experimental results

-where $\eta_{X}, \eta_{y}, \eta_{Z}, \eta_{V}, \eta_{U_1}, \eta_{U_2}, \eta_{U_3}, \eta_{U_4} \sim \mathbb{N}(0,1)$ are independent exogenous noise variables and $U_1,U_2,U_3,U_4$ unobserved.
-We run the PC algorithm on the observed variables and note that there is a structural assumption violation (error code E2), in particular, a causal insufficiency.
-We note that for the detectable faithfulness violation discussed in Section \ref{sec:experiments}, the score is almost constant between sample sizes and detects the incoherency.
-For an undetectable causal insufficiency, see Example \ref{ex:causal_insufficiency_undetectable}. \end{model}
+where $\eta_{X}, \eta_{y}, \eta_{Z}, \eta_{V}, \eta_{U_1}, \eta_{U_2}, \eta_{U_3}, \eta_{U_4} \sim \mathbb{N}(0,1)$ are independent exogenous noise variables and $U_1,U_2,U_3,U_4$ unobserved, see Figure \ref{fig:detectable_causal_insufficiency}.
+We run the algorithm on the observed variables and note that there is a structural assumption violation, in particular, a causal insufficiency.
+This is the example discussed in the main paper.
+On simulated data, we find that the score is almost constant between sample sizes and detects the incoherent results, see Table \ref{tab:causal_insufficiency} for mean scores and standard deviations.
+It illustrates that the method selection criterion illustrated with oracle-PC on oracle CI statements provided in the main paper translates to versions of PC on simulated data in a natural way.
+For an undetectable causal insufficiency, see Example \ref{ex:causal_insufficiency_undetectable}.